TouguiOmar/realtime-lakehouse/README.md

 ## Key Engineering Decisions

 **Why PySpark scripts instead of dbt?**
-The Spark Thrift Server required by `dbt-spark` is not included in the `apache/spark` Docker image and is complex to configure locally.
+The Spark Thrift Server required by `dbt-spark` is not included in the `apache/spark` Docker image.
 Using PySpark scripts directly gives the same transformation power with full control over the MERGE logic, and is more transparent for understanding CDC semantics at the engine level.

 **Why Iceberg over Delta Lake?**
 Iceberg's open spec and catalog-agnostic design makes it easier to run locally without a managed metastore.
 It also has first-class support for `MERGE INTO` which is essential for CDC upsert patterns.